glenkleidon/JSON-ND/README.md

 where **language** refers to a specific language or specification used within the JSON document.

-The _**default language style**_ is defined as "_**Typescript**_". and when no style is specified, TypeScript MUST BE assumed.
+The _**default language style**_ is defined as "_**Typescript**_", and when no style is specified, TypeScript MUST BE assumed.
 Again the exact specification for "JSON-ND for Typescript" is out of scope and may be defined elsewhere.

 There are strong arguments for selecting **TypeScript** to be the default language.
 However the limitation of this is that **Number** data type is often the reason the type qualification is required.